brijeshb42/monaco-themes/README.md

 ## monaco-themes

-See extended demo at [https://editor-a5ea1.firebaseapp.com/](https://editor-a5ea1.firebaseapp.com/)
+See extended demo at [https://editor.bitwiser.in](https://editor.bitwiser.in)

 A list of theme definitions to be used with [monaco-editor](https://microsoft.github.io/monaco-editor/) in browser.
-See [demo]('https://bitwiser.in/monaco-themes/')
+See [minimal demo]('https://bitwiser.in/monaco-themes/')

 ### Usage